thedtripp/thedtripp/README.md

 Here's a glimpse into what I'm up to:

-- 🔭 **Recently Worked On:** Enhancing data security and automation, contributing to Kubernetes infrastructure and developing feature-rich financial speculation platforms.
+- 🔭 **Recently Worked On:** Enhancing data security and automation and contributing to Kubernetes infrastructure.

 - 🌱 **Currently Learning:** Always expanding my knowledge in distributed systems, cloud computing, and exploring new tools and technologies.